lbernardomaia/grade-calculator/README.md

-# grade-calculator
+# Grade Calculator

-The library aim to inform a grade based on a score computed from two parameters.
+The project aim to inform a grade based on a score computed from two parameters.

 ***Grades***